Get involved! Send your photos, video, news & views by texting COUNTY GAZETTE to 80360 or email us

 The announcement coming up will give firmer details of what will go where.

-The National Grid originally planned for overhead pylons to line the whole route – prompting fury from lovers of the countryside – but now says underground cables will be used in some areas.
+National Grid originally planned for overhead pylons to line the whole route – prompting fury from lovers of the countryside – but now it says underground cables will be used in some areas.

-Paul Hipwell, of the No Moor Pylons group, said: “We know they are planning to put some of the line underground but we say put the whole thing underground.
+Paul Hipwell, of the No Moor Pylons group, told the Weekly News: “We know they are planning to put some of the line underground but what we are saying is put the whole thing underground.”

 “Pylons are old technology.
-You don’t do things in the 21st century the same way people did in the 19th century.”
+You don’t do things in the 21st Century the same way that people did them in the 19th Century.”

 A National Grid spokesman said: “We are aiming for a date in early November.

-“There will be a public consultation where people will have the opportunity to give more feedback.”
+The spokesman added that there would be a public consultation where people will have the opportunity to give more feedback.